hathitrust/lss_solr_configs/solr_manager/README.md

 │   ├── __init__.py
 │   ├── solr_collection_manager.py
 │   ├── solr_collection_manager_test.py
-└── solr_files/
-    └── test_configset.zip
 init_solr_manager.sh
 ```

-As this project requires a Solr server to run, the `docker-compose.yml` file starts a 3 Solr containers
+As solr_manager project requires a Solr server to run, the `docker-compose.yml` file starts a Solr container
-with 3 embedded zookeepers.
-For that reason, the solr_manager/docker-compose.yml file depends on some files inside
+with an embedded zookeeper.
+For that reason, the service `solr_manager` inside the `docker-compose.yml` file depends
-the solr8.11.2_files directory, such as, the Dockerfile and solrCloud_embedded_zookeeper directory.

-Inside the solr_files directory, there is a test_configset.zip file that is used to test the upload_configset functionality.
+on some files inside the `tests` directory.
+Inside the `tests` directory, there is a test_configset.zip file
+that is used to test the upload_configset functionality.

 ### Design